Juul/tail-stream/README.md

 ### If onMove is 'stay' ###

 This always works as expected, but fs.watchFile is used when waiting for a replacement file to appear.
-Since fs.watchFile relies on stat polling, there can be a delay between when the replacement file appears and when it is reported. fs.watch is still used for when not waiting for a replacement file to appear.
+Since fs.watchFile relies on stat polling, there can be a delay between when the replacement file appears and when it is reported. fs.watch is still used when not waiting for a replacement file to appear.

 # ToDo #